mission-chief-bot/Mission-Chief-Bot/README.md

 ![us](https://img.shields.io/badge/-US-green)

-Your region missing?
+Is your region missing?
 Ask in Discord or create an issue.